oelizondo/learn-git/readme.md

 After that we can exit vi pressing *esc* and *:wq*, press enter and you should be back in your terminal.
 We can check our text file typing:

+If your'e in Windows, any text editor will do, like notepad.

 ```console
 $ cat hello.txt
 ```